VGNBug/ProRata-API-DEPRECATED/README.md

   * __URL:__ jdbc:postgresql://localhost:5432/postgres
 4. Ensure that you have downloaded the PostgreSQL driver JAR for use with IntelliJ IDEA.
 This can be achieved from within the same new database connection window, by clicking the "PostgreSQL" link, and in the new dialogue clicking the "Download" button under the "Driver files" section.
 5. It's a good idea to test your connection before saving the new connection.
 This can be done in the credentials dialogue by using the "Test Connection" button.

+## Running and testing the application locally ##
+There are two ways of running and deploying the application; using IntelliJ IDEA, and using the command line.

+### Locally building and deploying using the command line ###
+There are two steps to this process:

+1. Build the executable 'fat JAR' locally using the gradle command `gradle build`.
+2. Run the command by navigating to the gradle build directory and running the JAR using the JVM.
+Such an operation may look like so:

+`java -jar ./build/libs/prorata-api-0.0.1-SNAPSHOT.jar`

+3. This should have deployed the application using an embedded Tomcat instance.
+If you navigate to `http://localhost:8080/`, you should see a default page for the API.

+### Locally building and deploying using

 ## Deployment ##
 Currently, all that is needed to deploy to Heroku is to push to master!
 Github will push new commits out to CircleCI, which will push successful builds to Heroku.